-How do Social Security Disability benefits work in Roswell?
+How do Social Security Disability Benefits Work?

-To qualify for SSD benefits, you do not need to be of retirement age—SSD benefits are paid to people who used to work, but now have a medical condition that prevents them from earning a living.
-SSD payments can help you stay in your home, pay utilities and buy food, clothing and other necessities.
+To qualify for SSD benefits, you do not need to be of retirement age.
+SSD benefits are paid to people who used to work, but now have a disability that prevents them from earning a living.
+SSD payments will help you stay in your home, pay utilities and buy food, clothing, and other necessities.

 - Any disability can count, as long as it keeps you from working.
 Your disability might be a result of an injury or a health issue, and it doesn’t matter if it happened on the job.

-How do I qualify for SSD in Roswell?
+How do I Qualify for SSD in Roswell?

-- You have a doctor’s diagnosis of your medical condition
+- You have a doctor’s diagnosis of your medical condition.

-- Because of your medical condition, you can’t perform your job
+- Because of your medical condition, you can’t perform your job.

-- You also can’t do other kinds of work you’re qualified for
+- You also can’t do other kinds of work you’re qualified for.

-- It would be hard for you to do other jobs you might potentially do
+- It would be hard for you to do other jobs you might potentially do.

 Many types of medical conditions can make it impossible for you to hold a job.
 In theory, all of them should count as disabilities.
 But in practice, some disabilities are easier to prove to the SSA than others.

-This means that you must prove that in your particular case, your condition is serious enough that you are unable to work.
+This means that you must show that in your particular case, your condition is damaging enough that you are unable to work.
 The SSA has a long list of these “disabling conditions.”
 Some of the more common ones include:

 - Serious heart conditions and heart failure

-- Blindness and other serious vision problems
+- Blindness and other serious problems with eyesight.

-- Neurological conditions such as multiple sclerosis
+- Neurological conditions

 - Irritable bowel syndrome

-- Mental health conditions
+- Mental illness

 - Frequent, severe back pain

-- Serious cases of asthma
+- Serious asthma cases

-However, there is a limit to how many appeals you can file, and if you use up all your appeals your only option is to start over with a new application.
+However, there is a limit to how many appeals you can file, and if you use up all your appeals your only option is to start all over again with a new application.
 This involves waiting many months without benefits.
-That’s why it’s best to have a lawyer on your team sooner rather than later.
+That’s why it’s best to have a Social Security Disability attorney in Roswell on your team sooner rather than later.

 Talk to a Roswell Social Security Disability Lawyer for Free